bdelorme/Temperature_TimeSeries_Prediction/README.md

 Two implementations have been tested to predict the temperature at *h+1*:
 - a random forest ensemble algorithm based on the value of temperature at *h* and *h-1*, the hour of the day, and the day of the month.
-- a recurrent neural network with LSTM based on the value of the temperature in the last *50h*.
+- a Seasonal AutoRegressive Integrated Moving Average (SARIMA) algorithm.

+As the random forest algorithm performs better in our experiments, we use it as finale response for the coding challenge.

 ## Installation